eliasMC89/guideller/README.md

 ## Routes

 GET /
-- renders the not logged in homepage

-GET /activities
-- renders to user's homepage once logged in
+- renders the user to the homepage showing all the recent created activites
-- redirect to / if user is not logged in

 GET /auth/signup
 - renders to sign up page